edly-io/devstack/README.rst

         make dev.nfs.setup

-8. Go into `edx-platform` directory and check if edly-io remote is added.
+8. Go into `edx-platform` directory and checkout to edly branch.

 .. code:: sh